marijanamarijana/educational_ludo/README.md

 ---

-The game can also be downloaded and played with friends as a standalone **.exe** file.
+The game can also be downloaded and played with friends as a standalone **.exe** file (check the Releases - you can download it from there).

 **You can preview the user interface and gameplay inside the demo folder [here](https://github.com/marijanamarijana/educational_ludo/tree/main/demo).**